InsureMO/rainbow-o23/o23-n99/README.md

 ### Input Data for `routes.check`, `routes.steps` and `otherwise`

 It is important to note that the input data of this step is only used by `check`.
-When executing the subset of sub-steps, whether they are defined under `steps` or under `otherwise`, they directly use the input data in this step before `from-input`.
+When executing the subset of sub steps, whether they are defined under `steps` or under `otherwise`, they directly use the input data in this step before `from-input`.
 Therefore, the `from-input` function of this step only affects the `check` definition.